 The panel of three arbitrators ruled in favor of the Mesabi Trust and imposed an early October deadline on Cliffs to reimburse the trust.

-Cliffs’ board chair, president and CEO Lourenco Goncalves says of the July through September time frame, “In the third quarter, weaker demand and pricing drove tighter margins, and ultimately led us to temporarily idle our Cleveland No. 6 blast furnace.”
+“In the third quarter, weaker demand and pricing drove tighter margins and ultimately led us to temporarily idle our Cleveland No. 6 blast furnace," Cliffs President and CEO Lourenco Goncalves says of the quarter.

-Adds the CEO, “Stelco’s industry-best third-quarter adjusted earnings before interest, taxes, depreciation and amortization (EBITDA) margin is direct proof of the cost advantages and strong business model Cliffs will benefit from.
-Unlike our previous acquisitions, which were underperforming companies needing significant capital investment, Stelco’s assets are well capitalized and are a major contributor to us on day one.”
+“Stelco’s industry-best third-quarter adjusted earnings before interest, taxes, depreciation and amortization [EBITDA] margin is direct proof of the cost advantages and strong business model Cliffs will benefit from.
+Unlike our previous acquisitions, which were underperforming companies needing significant capital investment, Stelco’s assets are well capitalized and are a major contributor to us on Day 1.”

 Looking ahead, Goncalves says, “For 2025, we’ve set a much lower capital budget, even after including the strategic projects that are expected to boost annual EBITDA by over $600 million once completed.
 Additionally, lower coal costs will bring a $70 million benefit next year compared to 2024.
 We expect steel demand to rebound in early 2025, supported by a number of economic and political factors.”